AdobeDocs/experience-manager-cloud-service.en/help/assets/integrate-aem-assets-edge-delivery-services.md

 ---
 title: Integrate AEM Assets while authoring content for Edge Delivery Services
 description: Learn how to integrate the AEM Assets with Edge Delivery Services.
 This integration enables you to integrate AEM Assets with Microsoft Word and Google Docs, integrate AEM Assets with Universal Editor, integrate Dynamic Media with OpenAPI capabilities with Universal Editor and integrate Dynamic Media with OpenAPI capabilities with Microsoft Word and Google Docs.
-After this integration, you can use AEM Assets within Microsoft Word and Google Docs, use AEM Assets within Universal Editor, use Dynamic Media with OpenAPI capabilities within Universal Editor to deliver assets and use Dynamic Media with OpenAPI capabilities within Microsoft Word and Google Docs to deliver assets.
 exl-id: e58db2ce-a55a-49b3-ae8e-709b5ea8d095
 ---
 # Integrate AEM Assets while authoring content for Edge Delivery Services {#integrate-aem-assets-while-authoring-for-edge-delivery-services}